uit-no/research-software.uit.no/content/blog/2023-software-licensing-guide.md

   #
   # SPDX-License-Identifier: MIT
   ```
+  The [REUSE](https://reuse.software/) initiative was started by the [Free
+  Software Foundation Europe](https://fsfe.org/) to make licensing of software
+  projects easier.
+It is OK if you prefer to not follow this strict format but
+  the advantage of following it is that the
+  [reuse-tool](https://github.com/fsfe/reuse-tool) makes it then easy to verify
+  and update license headers if you have many files from different sources.
-- For the BSD and MIT licenses you do not need to state your changes but it can
+- For the BSD and MIT licenses you are not obliged to state your changes but it can
   still be helpful for others if you do.
 You can state your changes in the
   header of the files you have modified.
 It can be helpful to state
   bigger-picture changes in the README file of the project.